We stay up at night, so you don't have to.

 There is no separation period required before filing for divorce in Florida.
 Couples can file for divorce when they decide to end their marriage.
 Florida is a no-fault divorce state, so a spouse must only give one of two reasons for a divorce to proceed.

-Contact Our Sarasota Divorce Lawyer Today
+Contact Our Sarasota Divorce Lawyers Today

 If you are looking for a divorce attorney near you, Galarza Law, PA, may be the right fit.
 Our experienced attorneys are dedicated to providing personalized legal services to clients in Sarasota, Bradenton, and the surrounding FL areas.
 We understand the difficulties of the divorce process, and we are here to help you through it.